 Advanced Antenna Systems:

-The standard will support beam steering with one or multiple beams per base station.
+The standard will continue to support beam steering with one or multiple beams per base station.

 Coexistence with PLMR channels operating with other standards

 It is desirable to support coexistence of voice and data in low utilization voice channels referred to as “grey channels.”
-This capability would require a mechanism to avoid channel contention, and may result in additional RF requirements for the 16t system.
+This capability would require a mechanism to avoid channel contention and may result in additional RF requirements for the 16t system.

 Cyber Security